dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 <img src='/images/adv_learning/panda.jpg' width="50%"/>
 </p>

 An Adversarial Example is an example that has been carefully computed to be misclassified.
 To make a new image indistinguishable to human obeserver from original image.
+Adversaries can craftily manipulate legitimate inputs, which may be imperceptible to human eye, but can force a trained model to produce incorrect outputs.

 <span class='green'>I-know-nothing:</span> So what is really going on?
 Did the classifier cheat with us the same way Clever hans did?
 Are there any other methods which we can cheat?
 Is there any way to defend this cheating?
 Is it only in images or also in other tasks such as NLP and RL?
 This cheating can really put the state of the art classifier in a very difficult position as to are they really state of the art(SOTA) in classification and if someone misuses these techniques in fooling the classifier.
 This certainly has some serious after effects.